ATD 1-LAW

 By order of the police.

-TRUE OR FALSE: The legislature makes the laws; the executive puts the laws into operation; and the judiciary interprets the laws.
+TRUE or FALSE: The legislature makes the laws; the executive puts the laws into operation; and the judiciary interprets the laws.

 True